-Check back often for new Featured Resources, and access the Supplementary Resource folders for documents to help plan financial literacy instruction.
+In addition to Featured Resources, the Supplementary Resource folders contain documents to help plan financial literacy instruction including Curricular Connections!

 This CFEE textbook is available online or as a hard copy, and they feature helpful Teacher’s Guides!
 Visit the Additional Resources page for connections between the text and Saskatchewan Curriculum modules.